zihanpeter/subsystem/static/md/main/main.md

 Please use the [Markdown](https://help.luogu.com.cn/rules/academic/handbook/markdown), [KaTeX](https://katex.org/docs/supported.html) To edit your profile

-You can switch theme colors on your profile page
+You can switch theme colors from the moon / sun button in the top bar (works on every page).
+Logged-in users also keep the choice on their profile.

 ## Admin team
 To maintain order in the community, we set up a team of custodians